 When government programs don’t cover the full cost of care, many families turn to their own resources.
 Understanding these private pay options can help you guide your clients and manage your agency’s financial expectations.
 For many, paying out-of-pocket is the most straightforward path, but it requires careful planning.
 Families often combine several of the strategies below to create a sustainable payment plan for their loved one’s care.

-Using Savings and Retirement Funds
+Drawing from Savings and Retirement Accounts

 This is often the first place families look.
 Most people use personal savings, retirement funds like a 401(k) or pension, or income from Social Security to cover home care expenses.
 Some may also sell personal assets, such as stocks or even a second car, to free up cash.
 While using these funds is a direct way to pay for your services, it’s important for families to understand the long-term impact.
 Withdrawing from retirement accounts can sometimes come with tax penalties, so it’s a decision that requires careful consideration of their overall financial plan.